FM Reiterates Pakistans Firm Support To Turkiye In Fight Against Terrorism - UrduPoint

 FM Reiterates Pakistan's Firm Support To Turkiye In Fight Against Terrorism

-Foreign Minister Bilawal Bhutto Zardari on Wednesday reiterated Pakistan's firm support to Turkiye in its fight against terrorism
+Foreign Minister Bilawal Bhutto Zardari on Wednesday while strongly condemning the heinous attack in Istanbul and reiterated Pakistan's firm support to Turkiye in its fight against the scourge of terrorism

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Nov, 2022 ) :Foreign Minister Bilawal Bhutto Zardari on Wednesday reiterated Pakistan's firm support to Turkiye in its fight against terrorism.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Nov, 2022 ) :Foreign Minister Bilawal Bhutto Zardari on Wednesday while strongly condemning the heinous attack in Istanbul and reiterated Pakistan's firm support to Turkiye in its fight against the scourge of terrorism.

 On Sunday last, at least six people were killed and 81 others wounded in an explosion, in a busy shopping street of Taksim Square area of central Istanbul.